i2p/i2p.www/i2p2www/spec/proposals/167-service-records.rst

 look up the leaseset for the remaining part of the hostname, and then lookup the two labels in the options field of the leaseset.

+Lookups must also lookup the target leaseset and verify it contains a "self" record before returning the target destination to the client.

 Security Analysis
 =================